Ever wondered what are boundary disputes, or what type of issues are associated with boundary disputes? Continue reading, because we have you covered.

 Driveway issues: Oftentimes, someone’s driveway will take up a couple of inches or feet of the neighboring property owner’s property.
 These disputes arise when one owner of the property wants to get his inches or feet back, leaving the other owner without a wide-enough driveway to use.
 We frequently see these disputes with older properties and new developments next door.

-Fence placement: These issues arise where an owner wants to replace a fence where the owner thinks the property line is, only to find out by your new neighbor (who just got a survey done) that the original fence or wall was in the wrong spot.
+Fence Border Disputes: These issues arise where an owner wants to replace a fence where the owner thinks the property line is, only to find out by your new neighbor (who just got a survey done) that the original fence or wall was in the wrong spot.

 Landscaping: What if you have been landscaping a portion of what you thought was your property for years and you later discover that the landscaped portion of your yard belongs to someone else?
 There are solutions for this too.